Green Bean Almondine with Bacon

 Instructions

-• Preheat the oven to 425 degrees.
-Prep a baking sheet with tin foil and add a wire rack.
+• Cook bacon.
+Preheat the oven to 425 degrees.
+Prep a baking sheet with aluminum foil and add a wire rack.
 Then lay the bacon on the rack and cook until crispy.
 Set aside.

-• Trim the ends off the fresh green beans.
+• Prep green beans.
+Trim the ends off the fresh green beans.
 Add to a pot and cover with water.

-• Bring the water to a boil, add kosher salt, and let cook until beans are slightly softened, approximately 8 minutes.
+• Cook beans.
+Bring the water to a boil, add kosher salt, and let cook until beans are slightly softened, approximately 8 minutes.
 Remove to an ice bath to stall the cooking.
-Drain and pat dry with paper towel.
+Drain and pat dry with paper towels.

-• Use the same pot and heat to medium heat.
+• Toast almonds.
+Use a large skillet and heat to medium heat.
 Add the butter and let melt.
 Then add the sliced almonds, stirring constantly.
-Remove when the almonds just start to brown and become fragrant.
+Remove when the almonds become fragrant and slightly golden brown.

-• Add the beans back to the pot and heat them back up.
-Toss with remaining butter, lemon juice and zest, salt and pepper.
-Then top with the browned almonds and crumbled bacon.
-Stir and serve.
+• Combine ingredients.
+Add the cooked green beans to the skillet and heat them back up.
+Toss with remaining butter, a squeeze of fresh lemon juice, lemon zest, salt, and pepper.
+Then top with the crunchy toasted almonds and crumbled bacon.
+Stir and serve hot.

 Notes